Availability: Undetermined - Enquiries?

 2. Like all photographs on this website, these images were captured following the strict ethical guidelines described in The Wildlife FIRST!
 Principles of Photographer Conduct.
 I encourage all wildlife photographers to always put the welfare of their subjects above the value of their photographs.

-It's a Family Affair - Coastal Gray Wolves.
+Family Dynamics - Coastal Gray Wolves.
 Great Bear Rainforest, British Columbia, Canada.
 August 29, 2023.

 High Efficiency* Compressed RAW (NEF) format; ISO 3600.

-It's a Family Affair - Coastal Gray Wolves.
+Family Dynamics - Coastal Gray Wolves.
 Great Bear Rainforest, British Columbia, Canada.
 August 29, 2023.

 Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image the only global adjustment was a tweak to the white balance.
+In the case of this image there were no global adjustments made.
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case small adjustments were made on 3 separate layers, with one or more highly targeted and selective tweaks to brightness (mid-tone exposure), clarity (mid-tone contrast), blacks, and shadows.
-There were no enhancements to the colour saturation of this image during post-processing.
+In this case numerous small adjustments and tweaks were made on 3 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Photoshop modifications were limited to the insertion of the watermark and/or text.

-It's a Family Affair - Coastal Gray Wolves.
+Family Dynamics - Coastal Gray Wolves.
 Great Bear Rainforest, British Columbia, Canada.
 August 29, 2023.

 Species Status in Canada*: Only Eastern Wolf listed as species of "Special Concern" in May, 2001.
 Other populations not listed as Endangered or Threatened.